spotinst/help/src/docs/ocean/tools-and-integrations/prometheus/scrape.md

 * direction - only for the networking metrics.
 Its value can be ‘In’ or ‘Out’.
 * storage_type – only for the metric ‘ocean_storage_cost’, its value can be ‘pv’, ‘nonPv’, ‘pvEfs’.

+####  Right Sizing Metrics Labels

+* ocean_id
+* ocean_name
+* namespace
+* resource_type
+* resource_name
+* rule_name
+* rule_status

 ## Grafana Dashboard
 One popular use of metrics saved in Prometheus is dashboarding.
 As Grafana is a popular dashboarding tool, Spot has created a [Grafana dashboard](https://grafana.com/grafana/dashboards/16475) that you can download.
-The dashboard enables you to visualize Ocean metrics and may be incorporated into your existing dashboard base.
+The dashboard enables you to visualize Ocean metrics, which may be incorporated into your existing dashboard base.

 <img src="/ocean/_media/prometheus-scrape-02.png" />